snakemake/snakemake-executor-plugin-slurm/docs/further.md

 ## MPI jobs

-Snakemake\'s Slurm backend also supports MPI jobs, see `snakefiles-mpi`{.interpreted-text role="ref"} for details.
-When using MPI with slurm, it is advisable to use `srun` as MPI starter.
+Snakemake\'s SLURM backend also supports MPI jobs, see `snakefiles-mpi`{.interpreted-text role="ref"} for details.
+When using MPI with SLURM, it is advisable to use `srun` as MPI starter.

 ``` python
 rule calc_pi: